dataminding/ml-zoomcamp/capstone-project/README.md

     ` telecommuting` , ` has_company_logo` , ` has_questions` , ` employment_type` , ` required_experience` ,
     ` required_education` , ` industry` , ` function` , ` country` , ` state` , ` city`
     - if one of parameters is missing, the app will substitute it with default values
-  - for the descriptions and value ranges please see the problem statement (above)
 - sample request body
     `{"title": "Software Engineer - ASP.NET", "department": null, "salary_range": null,
   "company_profile": "Enozom is a leading software development company, offering custom software development, software products, offshore software development, professional outsourcing and software consultancy",